ABOUT US

 I also love approaching music in my own style – who wants to sound like the record?
 I write all the arrangements myself to suit our singers and our styles – often with a bit of a twist!

-The Magic Flute, The Bikeshed Theatre – Musical Director (I re-wrote the opera in a 20s swing style!)
+The Magic Flute, The Bikeshed Theatre (Exeter) – Musical Director (I re-wrote the opera in a 20s swing style!)
 Nominated for the Peter Brook Empty Space Award (National Theatre) 2012

 ACCOMPANIST / SECOND IN COMMAND: ADAM MUIR